lauchoit/laravel-hex-mod/README.md

 ## 🧪 Test Coverage
-Note: you need to have the `phpunit` package installed in your Laravel project to run the tests.
+Note: you need to have the `phpunit` package installed and configured in your Laravel project to run the tests.
+You need run migratrions before runnig the tests.
 The generator produces unit and feature tests for:

 - Entity classes